Go 2

 Go 2 is the second studio album by the English band XTC, released 6 October 1978 on Virgin Records.
 The United Kingdom version contained no singles, but the American and Canadian versions included the single "Are You Receiving Me?" released on 27 October 1978 along with a music video produced for the song.

-It is the final album to feature keyboardist Barry Andrews, who went on to form Shriekback.
+It is the final XTC album to feature keyboardist Barry Andrews, who went on to form Shriekback.

 Background

 By August 1978, XTC were prepared to record their follow-up to White Music.
 The band had contacted Brian Eno to produce after they learned that he was a fan, but he declined, telling them that they were good enough to produce themselves.
 Virgin rejected Eno's advice, and the group instead returned to Abbey Road with producer John Leckie.
 One of the album's tracks, "Battery Brides (Andy Paints Brian)", was written in tribute to Eno.

 Keyboardist Barry Andrews appeared at the sessions with several original songs, but frontman Andy Partridge did not feel they were right for the band.
 Andrews began taking bassist Colin Moulding and drummer Terry Chambers out for drinks without inviting Partridge, allegedly in an attempt to take over the group.
 After most of Andrews' songs were dropped from the final track list, the keyboardist told journalists that he thought the band would "explode pretty soon".

 An earlier version of "Are You Receiving Me?" was recorded during the Go 2 sessions and was later released on the 2005 boxed set Coat of Many Cupboards.
 Other outtakes from Go 2 include "Sargasso Bar", "Us Being Us", "Instant Tunes", "Looking for Footprints", "Things Fall to Bits" and "Strange Tales, Strange Tails".